Sean-Toroghi/SQL/QuickRef_SummaryNotes.md

 ##  Function: Rank function

-For _RANK function_, ORDER BY caluse is mandatory and used to determine the basis for the rank. _PARTITION BY_ is optional for rank functions.
+For _RANK functions_, ORDER BY caluse is mandatory and used to determine the basis for the rank. _PARTITION BY_ is optional for rank functions.

 ```sql
 RANK Function ()